 The tween and teen years often feel to parents and teachers like they are back at the “terrible twos” stage.
 The challenges of working with children at this age can be frustrating.
 They are very smart but their emotions are all over the place.
 This can make it difficult for adults to be patient and […]

 The golden years for children are between the ages of 7 and 9 years old.
 At this age, children can grasp new information quickly.
 They start seeing the world in a new and exciting way and, because of this, they are beginning to develop their morals and values.
-And while they are making leaps […]
+And while they are making leaps and […]

 Categories